-We will be picking you up at the Tromsø Airport and welcome you onboard to comfortably settle in, get acquainted with the crew and boat, check gear and go through safety briefings.
+We welcome you onboard to comfortably settle in, get acquainted with the crew and boat, check gear and go through safety briefings.
 The first evening we will be setting sail headed north through the Grøtsund and towards the Ullsfjord, Sorfjord and the Lyngenfjord, a 6 to 8-hour beautiful sailing ground through the fjords under the midnight sun, before we set anchor.

 For ski-mountaineering, the peaks range between 800 and 1’500m, scattered between the Lyngen peninsula and a variety of islands, with typical ascents from 4 to 9km, 4 to 8h.
 Slope gradients are mostly below 25-30 degrees over glacier plateaus, but we can reach as much as 40 degrees and deep powder if we opt for gorges and the steeper lines.